INFOBefore you can integrate the widget, you must have worked with MX to enable your access to our PFM product.

 Default Margin (iOS and Android)

 Whether using WebViews on Android or iOS, most browsers will have a default margin (set in the user agent stylesheet) on the body element when rendering the HTML page responsible for loading a widget.
 This margin is deducted from the total available width of the containing element, which will cause a problem.
+To fix this:- Determine the computed width available on the body element.

 - The width available to the iframe can be confirmed by inspecting the iframe injected by MX and typing window.innerWidth in the JavaScript console.
 The width available to the iframe must be at least 320 pixels.